StonyBrookNLP/PoMo/README.md

           - entity_name: The entity that the post modifier depends on
           - post_modifier: The post modifier
           - sent: A full sentence with the post modifier
-          - wiki_id: wikidata ID.
-Use this to look up the wikidata entity from the accompanying file.
+          - wiki_id: Wikidata ID.
+Use this to look up the Wikidata entity from the accompanying file.
           - prev_sent: The previous sentence before [sent]. "n/a" if [sent] is the first sentence.
           - next_sent: The next sentence after [sent]. "n/a" if [sent] is the last sentence.
           - context_relevance_score: Crowd sourced context sensitivity of the post-modifier of this instance to its context